Brothers of the Sacred Heart: Early years

 A generous will, a Christian life of integrity and the inclination his soul felt towards higher things all nourished by prayer and meditation.

 Brother Polycarp was very close to some members of the Institute of the Brothers of the Sacred Heart from Gap.
 Admiring their religious life, he thought of following in their footsteps.
 Brother Ciprien was the one who facilitated Brother Polycarp's entry into the community.

 At the age of 26, Hippolyte was admitted to the Institute by the priest F.V.
 Coindre in the city of Lyon.
 He took the habit on September 16, 1827, changing his name from Hippolyte to Polycarp.

 Brother Polycarp's activity from 1830 to 1841:

 The civil war of July 1830 devastated the city of Lyon, and most of the novices had to return home.
 Brother Polycarp was sent as Director of the school at Vals, not far from Le Puy.
 He performed his mission so well that Vals became a model institution.

 In 1835, Brother Polycarp was elected second Assistant General, and at the same time he was entrusted with the formation of novices, first in Vals and then in Lyon (1837).

 On September 1, 1837, he obtained a new teaching diploma, which enabled him to teach in elementary school.

 The novitiate was transferred to Paradis in 1838, with Brother Polycarp as Director.

 Brother Polycarp was later elected to the highest office in the Congregation.
 The Congregation had a Superior General who was capable, prudent, charitable and a good ruler.

-During these five years and in spite of his illnesses, as we will see later on, Brother Polycarp worked with ardor to establish religious discipline, resolve difficulties, fill in gaps and perfect the work undertaken by the Founder.
+During these five years and in spite of his illnesses, Brother Polycarp worked with ardor to establish religious discipline, resolve difficulties, fill in gaps and perfect the work undertaken by the Founder.
 He visited each and every house of the Institute every year.

 Finally, Brother Polycarp was elected Superior General in perpetuity.

 Brother Polycarp's work as General (1846–1858):